barry-ha/Griduino/docs/ASSEMBLY.md

 * **Ohmmeter.** Use an ohmmeter or VOM (volt-ohm-milliameter) to measure resistors before installation to help ensure you have the right one in the right place.

-* **Scosche Magnetic Mount.** You'll want a way to mount this in your vehicle within easy view.
+* **Scosche Magnetic Mount.** Eventually you'll want a way to mount this in your vehicle within easy view.
 The Griduino case can most likely be adapted to almost any popular cellphone mounting system.
 A particularly convenient and interchangeable system is the **Scosche Magic Mount** product line.
 It has a magnetic base mounted to the dashboard, and a ferrous plate stuck on the back of a Griduino or cellphone. https://www.scosche.com/

 <h2>3.
 Identifying the Components</h2>